-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.

 How Ottawa Works: Exploring National Institutions

 This course examines the fundamental political, judicial and administrative institutions that made Canada a unique nation.
 Students will learn how government institutions are dealing with preservation and maintenance of Canadian cultural and social values.